 Get out there and run.
 There are going to be great days and really hard ones.
 The biggest key to running a successful race is being disciplined.
 Consistently put your shoes on and go.
 Be with your children with focused attention and enjoy the journey each day.

-Sound off: What do you do to become a better dad?
+Sound off: What kinds of intentional parenting do you need to focus on?